adiachenko/docker-image-php-nginx/README.md

 ### Production Usage

-If you don't mind the size of the image, it's perfecly suitable for production usage.
+If you don't mind the size of the image, it's perfectly suitable for production usage.
 Just enable opcache and adjust other settings using env variables as described in [configuration section](#configuration).

-For advanced scenarios you might need to supply your own `www.conf` file to control the number of child processed created by PHP-FPM based on your load and hardware.

 ### Cron Schedule